databrickslabs/splunk-integration/app/README.md

 **Note**: The redirection will work properly only when the status is in Sucess state.

 # UPGRADE

+## General upgrade steps:
+* Log in to Splunk Web and navigate to Apps -> Manage Apps.
+* Click Install app from file.
+* Click Choose file and select the Databricks Add-on installation file.
+* Check the Upgrade checkbox.
+* Click on Upload.
+* Restart Splunk.

+## Upgrade from Databricks Add-On for Splunk v1.1.0 to v1.2.0

+Follow the below steps to upgrade the Add-on to 1.2.0

+* Follow the General upgrade steps section.
+* Navigate to Settings > Users.
+* Create new user or provide existing user with "databricks_admin" role.
+* Login with the user having "databricks_admin" role.
+* Navigate to Databricks Add-on for Splunk > Configuration.
+* Click on Add button, and reconfigure account with required information.
+* The logged in user will now able to execute any custom commands.

+**Note:** Create new user or provide existing user with "databricks_user" role in order to restrict them from configuring/modifying the credentials.

 ## Upgrade from Databricks Add-On for Splunk v1.0.0 to v1.1.0
 No special steps required.
 Upload and install v1.1.0 of the add-on normally.